-Creamy, decadent low carb peanut butter fudge.
+Creamy, decadent low carb and keto peanut butter fudge.
 It’s so good, I only make it when we have people coming over, simply to avoid too many tempting leftovers!

-You need to be very careful with this low carb peanut butter fudge.
+You need to be very careful with this low carb and keto peanut butter fudge!

 Yes, it’s healthier than most.
-It’s low carb, and it does not contain powdered sugar, which most peanut butter fudge recipes contain because it helps stabilize and thicken the fudge.
+It’s low carb.
+And it does not contain condensed milk.
+Or powdered sugar, which most peanut butter fudge recipes contain because it helps stabilize and thicken the fudge.

 Instead, in this low carb peanut butter fudge, coconut flour thickens it.
-It is still softer than junky peanut butter fudge, so depending on what texture you prefer in your fudge, you might want to keep this fudge in the freezer.
-At the very least, it should be kept in the fridge, in an airtight container.
-Take it out right before you plan to eat it – it will soften quickly out of the fridge.
+It is still softer than high-sugar peanut butter fudge.
+So depending on what texture you prefer in your fudge, you might want to keep this fudge in the freezer.
+At the very least, you should keep it in the fridge, in an airtight container.
+Take it out right before you plan to eat it.
+It will soften quickly out of the fridge.

 Even though this low carb peanut butter fudge is healthier, it is dangerous, because it’s so good.
 Creamy, fudgy and irresistible, it is very difficult to stop at one square.
 But try: take one square out of the freezer, and savor it slowly, taking small bites.
 If you enjoy it slowly, you’ll see how satisfying it is.